cda-tum/mmft-simulator/README.md

     "activeFixture": 0,
 }
 ```
-For simulations that are of `hybrid` type, at least one "CFD module" must be defined.
-This is the subset of the domain that will be simulated using CFD.
-A CFD Module is currently only supported for "LBM" type and contains paramaters for the LBM solver instance and information on the geometry of the CFD instance.
-The geometry of the CFD `Module` is described by a .STL file.
-The in-/outflow boundaries of the CFD `Module` are described by the `Openings`.
+For simulations that are of `hybrid` type, at least one CFD `simulator` must be defined on a `module`, which is the subset of the domain that will be simulated using CFD.
+A CFD `simulator` is currently only supported for "LBM" type and contains paramaters for the LBM solver instance and a reference to the module it acts on.
+The geometry of the CFD `simulator` is described by a .STL file, which is contained by the bounding-box given by the `module`.
+The in-/outflow boundaries of the CFD `simulator` are described by the `Openings`.
 Each opening is coupled to a single `Node` (located in the middle of the opening) of the Network, has a normal direction and a width.
+These nodes are the interface nodes of the `module` on which the `simulator` is defined, and the node ids must correspond.
 ```JSON
 {
     "settings": {